cybergarage/go-net-upnp/README.md

 go-net-upnp provides UPnP control point and device frameworks to implement the control point and any devices.

-To know the implementations in more deital using go-net-upnp, please check the sample implementations in the `example` directory and the `godoc` documentation :-)

 ### Control Point Implementation

 go-net-upnp supports UPnP control functions.
 The control point can search UPnP devices in the local netowrk, get the device and service descriptions. and post actions in the service: